a20351766/mchain1.2/docs/source/build_network.rst

 In addition, CouchDB falls into the AP-type (Availability and Partition Tolerance) of the CAP theorem.
 It uses a master-master replication model with ``Eventual Consistency``.
 More information can be found on the
 `Eventual Consistency page of the CouchDB documentation <http://docs.couchdb.org/en/latest/intro/consistency.html>`__.
-However, under each fabric peer, there is no database replicas, writes to database are guaranteed consistent and durable (not ``Eventual Consistency``).
+However, under each mchain peer, there is no database replicas, writes to database are guaranteed consistent and durable (not ``Eventual Consistency``).

-CouchDB is the first external pluggable state database for Fabric, and there could and should be other external database options.
+CouchDB is the first external pluggable state database for Mchain, and there could and should be other external database options.
 For example, IBM enables the relational database for its blockchain.
 And the CP-type (Consistency and Partition Tolerance) databases may also in need, so as to enable data consistency without application level guarantee.